Who is this course for?

 What will I study on this course?

-PART A: This consists of a one day registration and training session at Highlands College.
-Candidates will be shown how to remotely access the theory elements of the course followed by some woodwork machinery training covering the main assessment elements.
+PART A: This consists of a one-day registration and training session at Highlands College.
+Candidates will be shown how to remotely access the theory elements of the course followed by woodwork machinery training covering the main assessment elements.
 It is proposed that courses will run one day in June and one day in December on an annual basis.
-(Dates to be advised and will also depend on viability of cohort).
+(Dates TBA and will also depend on viability of cohort).

-PART B: Once the online theory tests have been achieved, candidates will be eligible to arrange for formal assessent of competency to take place at their Joinery Workshop.
-There is a minimum time period of three months between registration and workshop assessment which gives all candidates the opportunity to put into practice what they have learnt before workplace assessment takes place.
-The actual workshop assessent will be negotiated directly with the course provider.
+PART B: Once the online theory tests have been achieved, candidates will be eligible for the practical assessments to take place at Highlands College.
+There is a minimum time period of three months between registration and workshop assessment, this is to give all candidates the opportunity to put into practise what they have learnt.
+The date for part B will be given on the initial training day, giving candidates a clear timeline to work to.

 What Qualification will I gain?